 A research unit of the Department of Anthropology, McGill University

 Ph.D (McGill University), M.Sc (University College London), Hon.
 B.Sc (University of Toronto)

 I am deeply interested in the relationship between archaeology and society and how this relationship influences the interpretation of archaeological data.
 Studying the social context of archaeology provides a better understanding of epistemology or how we know what we know.
 There are three ways we know a thing: it happens to us, we see it happen to someone else, and someone tells us about it.

+What is GIS?
 GIS is a spatially explicit database, and because its records are best represented as maps, visualization is a key strength of these methods.
 Yet like most computational databases, GIS does not handle time well and this, in turn, poses significant challenges for researchers interested in examining change.
 Some scholars address these issues through map animation.

 My doctoral dissertation, Behind the frontline: local communities, national interests and the practice of Indian archaeology, used time-sensitive GIS methods to examine how political crisis and the desire for social and political stability influenced the development of archaeology in post-colonial India and how the discipline in turn, has been shaped by this relationship.
 I demonstrated that social and political factors influenced where and when archaeological investigations took place, the questions that archaeologists asked, and the methods they employed and the evidence they accepted.
-Through visualizations such as graphs, maps and animation, I showed that contrary to conventional thinking, archaeological work in postwar India is neither evenly distributed, nor uniformly practiced through time.
+Through visualizations such as maps and animation, I showed that contrary to conventional thinking, archaeological work in postwar India is neither evenly distributed, nor uniformly practiced through time.
 Rather, specific places are investigated at particular times and the methods employed show greater diversity than is currently accepted.

 We presented our results at two conferences.
 In our study, service providers included doctors, nurses and social workers.
 We examined the patient-service provider ratio in each RSS or regional health unit in the province against the percentage of English-speakers in the health unit.
 These service levels were compared with the global ratio for all Quebec residents.
 Our preliminary results suggested that the highest service levels were not in the same places where the greatest percentage of English-speakers resided.

 Over the years, local communities, including researchers, have developed an elaborate trail network throughout the park and have recorded trails using traditional mapping techniques, such as landmarks.
 Yet until recently, researchers had documented trails on paper maps alone.
 With Tamaini Snaith, I created a spatially-referenced map for the Kibale trails.
 On this GIS template, we generated high resolution trail maps which Tamaini used in the field.
 The image gallery above presents some of these maps.
 For survey maps and details on the project, check Prof. Chapman's Kibale page (opens new window).